-- A Revision History button to bring up a view of the change and revision history for the DataFlow application.
+- Revision History to bring up a view of the change and revision history for the DataFlow application.
 [Only appears for saved DataFlows]

-- A Reset-Zoom and Zoom-to-Fit button to quickly adjust and toggle between different zoom levels.
+- Reset-Zoom and Zoom-to-Fit to quickly adjust and toggle between different zoom levels.

-- A group of buttons for Cut, Copy, and Paste and for Undo and Redo are available.
+- Cut, Copy, and Paste and for Undo and Redo.
 These are commonly-performed actions, with familiar functionality found in other applications such as text editors and image processing tools.

-- A set of Export and Import buttons.
-In Composable, each DataFlow, including all module inputs and connections, can be serialized and stored as a file (JSON file with .json file extension).
+- Export and Import.
+In Composable, each DataFlow, including all Module inputs and connections, can be serialized and stored as a file (JSON file with .json file extension).
 In this way, DataFlows can be exported, locally stored, or pushed to a version control system, and imported across other Composable instances.

-- A Clone button, to generate a clone, or copy, of the current DataFlow Application.
+- Clone to generate a clone, or copy, of the current DataFlow Application.

-- A Cleanup button, to automatically arrange modules in the canvas.
+- Cleanup to automatically arrange Modules in the canvas.

-- A Save button, to save the current DataFlow Application.
+- Save to save the current DataFlow Application.

-- A Run button, including a Debug Mode accessible via the dropdown, which allows you to either Run the entire DataFlow, or step through the modules and inspect intermediate results in Debug mode.
+- Run, including a Debug Mode accessible via the dropdown, which allows you to either Run the entire DataFlow, or step through the Modules and inspect intermediate results in Debug mode.

 The Properties Panel, on the right-hand side of the canvas, includes:

-The Navigator card for adjusting the current view and zoom level.
-The currently viewable section of the canvas is highighted in the thumbnail and can be moved around to pan the canvas.
+The Navigation card for adjusting the current view and zoom level.
+The currently viewable section of the canvas is highlighted in the thumbnail and can be moved around to pan the canvas.